onnx/onnx/README.md

 ```

 ### Windows
 If you are building ONNX on Windows, it is highly recommended that you also build Protobuf locally as a static library.
-The version distributed with conda-forge is a DLL and this is a conflict as ONNX expects it to be a static lib.
+The version distributed with conda-forge is a DLL and this is a conflict as ONNX expects it to be a static library.

 #### Build Protobuf and ONNX on Windows
 Step 1: Build Protobuf locally